 It’s much easier to gather reviews online than in store so it makes sense to use the online reviews in a physical location.

-app to let shoppers skip checkout lines
+Mobile app to let shoppers skip checkout lines

 Convenience and speed is something physical stores have over their online counterparts.
 Popping to the local shops for a few items can be considerably easier than ordering online and having to wait for it to be delivered – especially if the need is urgent.
 However, queuing and crowds are a turn off so removing these pain points will benefit the customer’s experience immensely.